 Certified Restorative Nurse Assistant (CRNA) Salary

 Women account for the majority of Certified Restorative Nurse Assistants in the United States.
 The entire group has an average salary of $12.36 per hour.
 Residence is the biggest factor affecting pay for this group, followed by career duration.
 The majority of Certified Restorative Nurse Assistants claim high levels of job satisfaction.
 Although over a third lack health benefits of any kind, the larger part do enjoy medical insurance, and just over two-fifths get dental coverage, too.
-This snapshot results from replies to PayScale's salary survey.

 Job Description for Certified Restorative Nurse Assistant (CRNA)